Grokmoo/thyme/README.md

 thyme = { version = "0.1", features = ["glium_backend"] }
 ```

-See the [hello_glium](examples/hello_glium.rs) example for the bare minimum to get started using Glium.
+See [hello_wgpu](examples/hello_wgpu.rs) or [hello_glium](examples/hello_glium.rs) for the bare minimum to get started with your preferred renderer.
 As a starting point, you can copy the [data](examples/data) folder into your own project and import the resources there, as in the example.

 ## [Documentation](docs.rs/thyme)